gonkulator/weave-clanmgmt/README.md

-# weave-vlanmgmt
+# weave-clanmgmt
-The beginnings of a weave vlan management interface backed by etcd
+The beginnings of a weave c-lan management interface backed by etcd